JetBrains/intellij-sdk-docs/topics/reference_guide/color_scheme_management.md

 For many language text attributes that do not have any values, there will be a line indicating that the attributes are inherited from a specific section/attributes, such as "Keyword (Language Defaults)".
 If an element has *any* attributes set, only these attributes are used.
 All attributes from the base element are ignored.
-To *restore* the inheritance, unchecks all the boxes, and click *Apply*.
+To *restore* the inheritance, uncheck all the boxes, and click *Apply*.